kerimoyle/libcellml-tutorials/instalation/build_from_source.rst

       │   └─ ( ... empty )
       ├─ install
       │   └─ ( ... empty )
-      ├─ source
+      └─ source
-      │   └─ ( ... contains the files you cloned )
+          └─ ( ... contains the files you cloned )
-      └─ tutorials
-          └─ ( ... empty )

 2: Build and instal the library
 ===============================